 This story was confirmed by Alex Ribeiro, who was at the wheel of the medical car.
 Barrichello, who shared a house with Burti at Cambridge, had a flashback in those dramatic moments:

 "When I saw a tarpaulin covering the scene of the incident, I thought about Senna.
 I was terrorized.
 He should thank God for being able to walk out of that horrible shunt still alive".

 Burti clarifies his point of view, denying that he was furious with Irvine:

 "I cannot yet tell what really happened.
 I do not remember the crash.
 I remember being quite fast and trying to overtake Eddie Irvine.
 Was Irvine the one who touched me and broke my front wing?
 I do not think he did not on purpose.
 He is not at fault.
 Whilst I was overtaking, the incident occurred, that’s the way it is".

-In the meantime, the 26-years old Brazilian driver will not take part in the following race, the Italian Grand Prix at the Monza circuit.
+The 26-year-old Brazilian driver will not take part in the Italian Grand Prix.
 Unfortunately for him, the Belgium race will be his last appearance in Formula 1.